SHOWING 1 - 1 OF 1 RESULTS

 United States Army

 Financial Readiness Program - Family Resource Center

 11042 Mt Belevedere Blvd

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-The Army Community Service Financial Readiness Program offers free Financial Planning and Consumer Affairs Services to help Service Members and their Families develop and maintain a realistic Family budget, reduce debts, improve their credit, plan for the future through savings and investment, and resolve consumer complaints.
-The Financial Readiness Program offers regularly scheduled classes on budgeting, checkbook/debit account management, financial management, Car buying, and investing.
+The Family Resource Center Financial Readiness Program offers free Financial Planning and Consumer Affairs Services to help Soldiers and Families develop and maintain a realistic Family budget, reduce debts, improve their credit, plan for the future through savings and investment, and resolve consumer complaints.
+The Financial Readiness Program offers regularly scheduled classes on budgeting, checkbook/debit account management, financial management, car buying, and investing.
 Individual counseling is available for Service members and Families requiring or wishing to receive personal assistance.
-Classes are also offered for units and Family Readiness Groups (FRG) in all areas of financial planning.
+Classes are also offered for units and Soldier and Family Readiness Groups in all areas of financial planning.

 Below is a list of some of the expenses you may be faced with when you PCS to Fort Drum.
 Think about them and begin to plan ahead.

 There may be other financial impacts of a PCS move.
 Here are some questions and thoughts to consider: